Is Tap Water Safe to Drink?

 My Personal Experience

-I didn’t believe it, I immediately ordered water to be delivered to our home every two weeks in 5-gallon bottles.
+I didn’t believe it, and I immediately ordered water to be delivered to our home every two weeks in 5-gallon bottles.
 We would rotate the bottles and use them in a water dispensary unit.

-A few years later after living there, we started noticing cancer rates in our town higher than in the rest of the state at that time.
+A few years later, after living there, we started noticing cancer rates in our town higher than in the rest of the state at that time.
 Next, we gathered several neighbors and walked around the neighborhood, and to our surprise, in every third house, someone was being treated for cancer or had died from cancer.
-Was it from the water, we will never know.
+Was it from the water?
+We will never know.

 More Tips for Storing Water

-What is the Safe Water Drinking act of 1974?
+What is the Safe Water Drinking Act of 1974?

 As quoted from the website www.epa.gov: “The Safe Drinking Water Act (SDWA) was established to protect the quality of drinking water in the U.S. This law focuses on all waters actually or potentially designed for drinking use, whether from above ground or underground sources.

-• The 1996 amendments to SDWA require that EPA consider a detailed risk and cost assessment, and best peer-reviewed science, when developing these standards.
+- The 1996 amendments to SDWA require that EPA consider a detailed risk and cost assessment and best peer-reviewed science when developing these standards.

-• Under the Act, EPA also establishes minimum standards for state programs to protect underground sources of drinking water from endangerment by underground injection of fluids
+- Under the Act, EPA also establishes minimum standards for state programs to protect underground sources of drinking water from endangerment by underground injection of fluids.

 Final Word

-It’s clear that while tap water offers many practical benefits, there are still certain threats associated with its consumption due to unforeseen contaminants or infrastructure shortcomings.
+It’s clear that while tap water offers many practical benefits, certain threats are still associated with its consumption due to unforeseen contaminants or infrastructure shortcomings.
 The best way to ensure you are getting safe drinking water is to stay informed about your specific local situation and take necessary precautions if required.
-This could mean something as simple as installing home filtration systems or purchasing bottled alternatives when necessary.
-Let me know in the comments below what your personal experience, both good and bad, has been with your local water system.
-May God Bless this World, Linda

 The EPA isn’t exactly a friendly agency and often makes rogue police’s and laws without congress and has been recently spanked for it.
 They are more interested in agendas than reality.